alirezamirian/jui/packages/website/docs/getting-started.md

 [valid theme json][theme-json-schema] but
 [the default themes](https://www.jetbrains.com/help/idea/user-interface-themes.html) are available under `@intellij-platform/core/themes`.
-See more options for creating theme in [Theme docs](./components/Theme#creating-a-theme).
+See more options for creating theme in [theming docs](guides/Theming.mdx#creating-a-theme).

 :::tip
 Set `resolveJsonModule` to `true` in your `tsconfig.json` to allow importing theme json files.